 Boston's Logan International Airport, named for General Edward Lawrence Logan, a Spanish-American war hero from South Boston, carries airport code BOS.
 Technically, Boston was not designed as a hub airport, as a vast majority of its traffic is not transit traffic.
 In 2008 it was the nation's nineteenth busiest airport according to the FAA public data.
 Yet Boston enjoys direct flights to most major US cities and hubs, dozens and dozens of flights a day to Florida (see below*), and about a dozen flights to European destinations which is actually more than most airports of its size.

-It has been dubbed a focus city for American, Delta and JetBlue, meaning that there are quite a few flights on these airline from Boston to cities which are not hubs for those airlines.
+It has been dubbed a focus city for American and Delta as well as a hub for JetBlue, meaning that there are quite a few flights on these airline from Boston to cities which are not hubs for those airlines.
 Part of the reason for Logan's success is that it services a large metropolitan area which is affluent, educated, has tons of universities, hospitals and major corporations and is the closest major US airport to Europe itself.
 It is also far and away the busiest airport in New England, and thus serves many from afar for major flights, especially those abroad.
 For instance, someone living in Maine, NH, RI or VT who flies to Europe, is very likely to end up flying out of Logan, either by driving there or by taking a connecting flight.
 People from RI simply drive to Logan (an hour) and people from CT either drive to Logan or to NY.
 Generally speaking, those living in southern or western CT drive to New York's airports.
 Recently, Logan airport has seen a rise in international flights, for a city it's size.
 Some of this has been attributed to work by former Governor Deval Patrick.
-Others city the rise of Jetblue as a national feed for these flights.
+Others cite the rise of Jetblue as a national feed for these flights.
 More to follow on Jetblue.

 Good and bad, Boston's Logan International Airport is located within the city limits, virtually across the harbor from the city itself and was recently renovated.
 Nevertheless, it is one of the most unreliable and inefficient airside airports I have ever used.
 Luggage delivery takes forever, departures are rarely on time (though it improved a bit in late 2016), and arrivals which arrive on time still end up losing extra time through long taxi waits (negligible for Terminal E and interminable for Terminal A).
 Unfortunately, the airport is also land-locked and can never be truly expanded and this partially contributes to the lack of efficiency on the "air-side" of the airport.
 The land-side is a bit better, boosted by the excellent, if expensive overhauled Central Parking garage complete with wildlife sounds pumped into the elevators and moving walkways which whisk you to your terminal.
-Security lines are inefficient and poorly designed though, check-in is unpredictable and Terminal B remains cramped in spite of recent improvements which have cut down on wait times.
+Security lines are inefficient and poorly designed though in certain terminals, check-in is unpredictable and Terminal B remains cramped in spite of recent improvements which have cut down on wait times.

 Nevertheless, Logan Airport is a well used airport both domestically as well as internationally to Europe and if you do happen to catch an on time flight, it doesn't feel half bad.